 Hi Tami.
 I can answer any questions you have.
 The advice the other guy gave is good, but I wanted to put in my two cents.
 He said to do it the other way around meaning down S. Kaibab trail and up Bright Angel.
 It’s a matter of opinion and the kind of shape you are in.
 I do it the way I do because bright Angel trail is a bit longer.
 Longer but not quite as steep.
 It’s longer By 2-2.5 miles.
 And when hiking back up, that is a lot of extra mileage in my opinion.
 All I want is to get out of there and when you have an extra 2-2.5 miles it can seem like forever.
 No matter what, this hike is grueling.
 It will test your every emotion, your mentality, and your physical being.
 South Kaibab is a very steep hike if you choose it to go back up.
 That’s why people generally go down this trail.
 My friend and I agreed, it would tear up our knees to go down S. Kaibab.
 BUT to be fair, many people do it every day.

-These people have completed Iron Mans, thru-hiked the Appalachian Trail, scaled Mount Kilimanjaro, pretty major stuff.
+These people have completed Iron Mans, thru-hiked the Appalachian Trail, scaled Mount Kilimanjaro, we’re talking big-league stuff.
 Even with these incredible feats of athleticism and achievement under their belts, many claim this hike is one of the toughest things they’ve ever done.
-My biggest athletic accomplishment to date is placing first in my age group at a 10K run.
+My most significant athletic accomplishment to date is placing first in my age group at a 10K run.
 I was the only person in my age group.
 I walked most of the way.

-Doubt starts to creep in; doubt with a healthy dose of fear.
-There’s a little voice in my head telling me that I can’t do this.
-I assume this is the voice of reason, not the crazy coming-out-of-your-fillings voice some people hear.
-The very idea is pure foolishness.
-You’re not an athlete.
+A voice in my head tells me I can’t do this.
+I assume this is the voice of reason, not the crazy coming-out-of-your-fillings voice that some people hear.
+The idea is pure foolishness.
+I’m not an athlete.
 Nor a hiker.
-This voice is loud and clear.
+The voice grows louder by the second.
 I remember the couple on the bus.
 If they could do it, I can do it.
 The couple on the bus becomes my new mantra.